tliron/prudence.archive/common/readme.txt

 "Standard Edition" JVM is just fine; Prudence does not require or use the "Enterprise Edition" features.

-Open a terminal, and run "java" to see if you have a JVM installed.
+Open a terminal, and see what version, if any, of the JVM you have installed:

+  java -version

+It should show something like "java version 1.5": "version 1.5" means JVM 5, "version 1.6" means JVM 6, etc.

-Otherwise, an excellent free JVM is available from the OpenJDK project:
+If you don't have at least JVM 5, you can download one from the OpenJDK project:

   http://openjdk.java.net/
 #if(($distribution == 'php') || ($distribution == 'kitchensink'))